Did You Know That Missouri Has 7 Wonders You Need To Visit?

-We all know the Seven Wonders of the World, but do you know that Missouri have their own Seven Wonders?
+We all know the Seven Wonders of the World, but do you know that Missouri has its own Seven Wonders?

-So, lets take a trip and a look at the Seven Wonders of Missouri, first stop The Gateway Arch in St. Louis.
+So, let's take a trip and a look at the Seven Wonders of Missouri, and the first stop The Gateway Arch in St. Louis.
 We've all been here, so we have one landmark crossed off our list.
-Still it's a must see for everyone that not only lives in Missouri, but visits.
+Still, it's a must-see for everyone that not only lives in Missouri but visits.

 Next up, Onondaga Cave State Park which looks so cool.
-Explore miles of caves and water taking into a different world.
+Explore miles of caves and water taken into a different world.

 After a little break from that last hike, who's ready to see a waterfall?
 Johnson's Shut-ins State Park offers camping, hiking, lodging, bird watching, and some of Missouri's most beautiful natural features, like waterfalls.

-As we keep heading south we come upon Mina Sauk Falls, a 2.9 mile trail located in Ironton, Missouri.
-This park is kid-friendly, dog-friendly, with amazing views, rivers, wildflowers and wildlife to see.
+As we keep heading south we come upon Mina Sauk Falls, a 2.9-mile trail located in Ironton, Missouri.
+This park is kid-friendly, and dog-friendly, with amazing views, rivers, wildflowers, and wildlife to see.